The Copyright Office's mandate includes:

 - Providing educational programs and advice on copyright matters

-- Implementing a centralized compliance process to assist our staff, faculty, and students comply with copyright rules, and to encourage appropriate practices
+- Implementing a centralized compliance process to help staff, faculty, and students comply with copyright rules, and to encourage appropriate practices

 - Implementing a centralized service for obtaining clearance for the use of copyrighted materials

-The Copyright Officer (966-5621) will answer your questions about copyright and provide educational sessions for you and your colleagues regarding general copyright information and appropriate practices when using materials protected by copyright.
+The Copyright Coordinator (966-8817) can answer your questions about the university’s copyright policy and related guidelines, provide educational sessions for you and your colleagues regarding general copyright information, and assist you with developing appropriate practices for using materials protected by copyright.

 The University Library can assist you in finding alternatives to coursepacks by considering the following: